Woolsack: History

-Until 1949, Canada's Senate also had a judges' woolsack.
-At the behest of an MP from Quebec named Jean-François Pioulot who decried the use of a cushion on which the Supreme Court of Canada's judges had to sprawl "like urchins," the woolsack was eventually abolished and replaced with conventional chairs.
+Until 1949, Canada's Senate had a judges' woolsack.
+At the behest of Jean-François Pouliot, an MP from Quebec, who decried the use of a cushion on which the Supreme Court of Canada's judges had to sprawl "like urchins," the woolsack was eventually abolished and replaced with conventional chairs.
 The original woolsack is still extant.

 Ceremonial role

-The Woolsack is a large, wool-stuffed cushion covered with red cloth; it has neither a back nor arms, though in the centre of the Woolsack there is a back-rest.
-The Lords' Mace is placed on the rear part of the Woolsack.
-The Lord Speaker may speak from the Woolsack when speaking in their capacity as Speaker of the House, but must, if seeking to debate, deliver their remarks either from the left side of the Woolsack, or from the normal seats of the Lords.
+The Woolsack is a large, wool-stuffed cushion covered with a layer of red baize; it has neither a back nor arms, though, in the centre of the Woolsack, there is a back-rest.
+The four corners of the Woolsack are decorated with tassels, as inspired by the Tudor Rose, a motif used in the House of Lords.
+The Lords' Mace is placed on the rear part of the Woolsack whenever the House is in session, as a symbol of the Monarch's authority and presence.
+The mace is however not placed when the Monarch is in the House of Lords during the State Opening of Parliament.
+The mace is on loan from the Royal Collection.

+The Lord Speaker may speak from the Woolsack when speaking in their capacity as Speaker of the House but, if seeking to debate, must deliver their remarks either from the left side of the Woolsack or from the normal seats of the Lords.

 If a Deputy Speaker presides in the absence of the Lord Speaker, then that individual uses the Woolsack.
 However, when the House meets in the "Committee of the Whole", the Woolsack remains unoccupied, and the presiding officer, the Chairman or Deputy Chairman, occupies a chair at the front of the table of the House.

+To keep dignity and order, members of the House must not pass between the woolsack and any member who is speaking or between the woolsack and the clerk's table.
+If members wish to talk to each other while the House is sitting, they are not permitted to speak behind the woolsack and must retire to the Prince's Chamber.

-In front of the Woolsack is an even larger cushion known as the Judges' Woolsack.
-During the State Opening of Parliament, the Judges' Woolsack was historically occupied by the Law Lords.
-Now the Attorney General, the Solicitor General, the Lord Chief Justice, the Master of the Rolls, the President of the Family Division, the Vice-Chancellor, Justices of the Supreme Court of the United Kingdom, the Lords Justices of Appeal and the Justices of the High Court only attend Parliament for the State Opening.
+In front of the Woolsack are two even larger cushions known as the Judges' Woolsack.
+Any member of the House can sit on these two cushions during sessions.
+During the State Opening of Parliament, the Judges' Woolsack is occupied by the Lord Chief Justice, the Master of the Rolls, the President of the King's Bench Division, the President of the Family Division, the Chancellor of the High Court, the Lords Justices of Appeal and the Justices of the High Court, all of whom are summoned by writ to attend.
+The Justices of the Supreme Court of the United Kingdom, who are likewise summoned to attend the State Opening, are seated nearby, as their predecessors the Law Lords formerly sat on the benches as Lords Temporal.